 Retrospect Clients extend the backup and restore capabilities of Retrospect to other computers on your network.
 A computer equipped with the Retrospect Client software is known as a Retrospect client computer, or simply a client.
 Retrospect can back up clients on the network without the need for installing file servers, starting file sharing, or mounting volumes, and it does so with full administrator privileges on those systems.

-ProactiveAI walks through the following decision tree algorithm to prioritize what to back up next:
+ProactiveAI walks through the following algorithm to prioritize what to back up next: